 Beginning at the Ed Page entrance of the BWCNA, it's about three miles to the entrance to the RiverWalk Trail section of the Bikeway, or approximately 2 miles before reaching the Point of Honor Trail section.
 Public parking is available at both the Ed Page and East Randolph Place entrances.
 Restrooms are available at the Ed Page entrance.

 Point of Honor Trail/Riverwalk

-The Point of Honor trail section is 1.5 miles, traveling past the historic Point of Honor home before connecting to the entrance of the Riverwalk Trail, and the other end of the Bikeway.
+The Point of Honor trail section is a 1.5 mile spur off of the Bikeway, traveling past the historic Point of Honor home before connecting to the entrance of RiverWalk, and the eastern end of the Bikeway.
 Point of Honor is a historic home, situated on a point of land in the Daniel's Hill neighborhood overlooking the James River.
 It is open to the public, and offers seasonal living history demonstrations including cooking, children's games, and period music.
-Riverwalk Trail travels out of the BWCNA and into downtown Lynchburg and onto Percival's Island, where visitors are surrounded by the sights and sounds of the James River.
+RiverWalk travels out of the BWCNA and into downtown Lynchburg and onto Percival's Island, where visitors are surrounded by the sights and sounds of the James River.